Emergency & Crisis Response

 - the Associate VP for Human Resources, who will be responsible for working with LifeEra, to set up support as needed for the faculty and staff.
 (253.879.3116, firstname.lastname@example.org)

-- the Executive Director of Communications, who may issue a press release, after consultation with the Dean of Students.
+- the Vice President for Communications, who may issue a press release, after consultation with the Dean of Students.
 (253.879.3905, email@example.com)

-- if a campus-wide email message is desired, the Dean of Students will work with the Executive Director of Communications to contact the Technology Services (Security Services has a phone list, x3311).
+- if a campus-wide email message is desired, the Dean of Students will work with the Vice President for Communications to contact the Technology Services (Security Services has a phone list, x3311).
 Staff should recognize that it will take at least three hours for a campus-wide message to reach all mailboxes.
 Any messages to the campus should include information about overall safety of the campus for those living in residence.

 - the Dean of Students will ask a staff member to conduct a web search on the name of the student who has died in order to locate any postings that may be of concern.
 If needed, the Dean or his designee will work with the appropriate Technology Services staff member (contacted via Security Services) to block access to postings on the university website until parent(s)/guardians have an opportunity to make decisions about the information.

 - the Director of Alumni and Parent Relations, Allison Cannady-Smith, who may receive calls from parents of other students.
 (253.879.3450; firstname.lastname@example.org)